mitmath/1806/README.md

 We rarely compute inverses explicitly on the computer.
 Instead, we solve Ax = b with elimination and backsubstitution.
 The inverse of the product of elimination matrices has a special structure.
 The diagonal entries are all one and the subdiagonal entries are the multipliers from elimination!
 This is the lower triangular matrix L in A = LU.
 If we encounter unwanted zeros on the diagonal during elimination, we can (when A is invertible) remedy the situation by interchanging rows to move the offending zero and replace it with a nonzero pivot.
 This leads us to elimination with row-interchanges: PA = LU.

 **Further Reading:** Textbook, chapter 2.2, 2.3, and 2.4.

+### Lecture 7 (February 21)

+The algebra of row interchanges is captured in a very special family, or _group_, of matrices called permutatation matrices.
+The product, inverse, and transpose of a permutation matrix are all also permutation matrices!
+When permuation matrices multiply a matrix (or vector) from the left, they exchange rows.
+When they multiply from the right, the exchange columns.

+The tranpose of a matrix switches the rows and the columns.
+The tranpose of a column vector is a row vector and vice versa.
+The transpose of a product is the product of the tranposes, in reverse order.
+The dot product is a special case of matrix multiplication: the tranpose of x multiplies y.
+Going back to the law of associativity, the dot product of A times x with y is the dot product of x with A transpose times y.

+A very special class of matrices has A transpose equal to A. The rows and columns of A are the same!
+Professor Strang's favorite matrix is the second central difference matrix: symmetric, tridiagonal, and invertible.
+It is often used to approximate the second derivative of a function, sampled at finitely many points, with the method of finite-differences.

+**Further Reading:** Textbook, chapter 2.4 and 2.5.